OlympusDAO/cooler-loans-api/README.md

 ## Developer

-### Environment
+### Setup

-- Install JDK 11+, which is required for the firestore emulator
-  - On Mac:
-    - Install OpenJDK: `brew install openjdk@11`
-    - Let the system know where OpenJDK 11 is installed: `sudo ln -sfn /opt/homebrew/opt/openjdk@11/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk-11.jdk`
-    - Switch to OpenJDK 11 by default: `/usr/libexec/java_home -v 11`
-- Install the firebase emulator
-  - `gcloud emulators firestore start`
-- Copy the `.env.sample` file to `.env` and fill out the required variables
+- Run `yarn` to install the dependencies of the whole project

 ### Testing

-- Run the firestore emulator: `yarn firestore:start`
 - `yarn test`

+### Deployment

+Pulumi is used to deploy the infrastructure.

+To deploy:

+- Build the project: `yarn run build`
+- `cd packages/infrastructure`
+- `pulumi up --stack <STACK_NAME>`

 ### Rebuild Snapshots

-If the daily snapshots need to be rebuilt (e.g. change in the subgraph or the snapshot structure), simply delete the `snapshots` collection in the GCP project's Firestore section.
+If the daily snapshots need to be rebuilt (e.g. change in the subgraph or the snapshot structure), simply delete the directories in the Google Cloud Storage bucket that corresponds to the environment.

-This can alternatively be achieved using the `firebase` CLI:

-`firebase firestore:delete --recursive "/snapshots" -P <GCP PROJECT>`

 ### OpenAPI

-REST API clients can utilise the `openapi/openapi.yml` file to generate typings.
-The schema, contained in `openapi/snapshot.yaml` is regenerated with the `yarn codegen` command.
+REST API clients can utilise the `apps/get/openapi/openapi.yml` file to generate typings.
+The schema, contained in `apps/get/openapi/snapshot.yaml` is regenerated with the `yarn run build` command.